Alexander-Barth/UDUnits.jl/README.md

 @show areconvertible(m_per_s,km_per_h)
 ```

-Create a converter object and then apply the object to some data.
+To convert units, create a converter object and then apply the object to some data.

 ```julia
 conv = Converter(m_per_s,km_per_h)